lsst-tstn/tstn-020/index.rst

 The pointing component has a configuration file that resides with the code base which, in itself, also defines a couple different files (e.g. pointing model).
-Nevertheless, the CSC is not developed to be a configurable CSC, meaning it does not accept a ``settingsToApply`` value to switch between different configurations and does not output the required events.
+Nevertheless, the CSC is not developed to be a configurable CSC, meaning it does not accept a ``configurationToApply`` value to switch between different configurations and does not output the required events.

 The CSC is being developed by Observatory Sciences using C++.